 For Art Course availability and bookings please go to https://artdrawpaint.com

 Kate Measham, an experienced artist and teacher, will tutor the group from the exquisite setting of Casa Rosa

 Kate has been teaching and running courses in Hampshire for over 10 years including regular courses on the Greek Island Zakynthos.

-Having studied ‘Visual Art through Drawing’ at Winchester School of Art, Kate has since expressed her ideas through a range of media in painting, drawing, printing, wood turning and teaching, always using her imagination and expressing those ideas figuratively or semi abstractly.
+Having studied ‘Visual Art through Drawing’ at Winchester School of Art, Kate has since expressed her ideas through a range of media in painting, drawing, printing, wood turning and teaching, always using her imagination and expressing those ideas figuratively, or semi abstractly.

-Despite the energy, strength and colour of Kate’s artistic style, she is not interested in inculcating a house style, but in encouraging students to find their own voice and helping them to develop the necessary skills to explore it.
+Despite the energy, strength and colour of Kate’s artistic style, she is not interested in creating a house style, but in encouraging students to find their own voice and helping them to develop the necessary skills to explore it.

 Locally Sourced Food and Wine

 Pomegranates grow in the surrounding orchards .
 Their pink blush is matched by this rug from Casa Rosa.
 This bowl is from potteries in Granada, about an hour away.